-4. Award Administration
+6. Award Administration

 Awards will be made and administered in accordance with the Food for Peace Act, FAA, as applicable, and U.S. Government regulations.
-As applicable, the award will be administered under 22 CFR 211, 22 CFR 216, 2 CFR 200, 2 CFR 700, USAID Standard Provisions, and FFP Information Bulletins, which are available on the USAID website.
+As applicable, the award will be administered under 22 CFR 211, 22 CFR 216, 2 CFR 200, 2 CFR 700, USAID Standard Provisions, FFP Information Bulletins.